-During my year in Theresienstadt gas chambers were being built right outside the camp but nobody was actually aware of it though there may have been rumors.
-We were aware of the many transports to Auschwitz? quotas had to be filled and many artists, musicians, writers, actors, painters as well as Jewish philosophers and intellectuals were all sent to their death including one set of my grandparents and many other relatives.
+During my year in Theresienstadt gas chambers were being built right outside the camp but nobody was actually aware of it, though there may have been rumors.
+We were aware of the many transports to Auschwitzk.
+Quotas had to be filled, and many artists, musicians, writers, actors, painters as well as Jewish philosophers and intellectuals were all sent to their death, including one set of my grandparents and many other relatives.

-I still have that passport as well as the doll and a diary that my surviving grandfather kept throughout the war years and which I translated for my children and grandchildren.
+I still have that passport as well as the doll and a diary that my surviving grandfather kept throughout the war years, which I have translated for my children and grandchildren.

-On May 8th, 1945, my brothers 7th birthday, we were liberated by the Russian Army which was greatly feared as they had a reputation of being barbaric and stories of rape and cruelty made the rounds.
-But we never had any bad experiences they fed us heavy dark bread and lots of barley something our systems were not used to and many inmates got very sick and quite a few died after having survived the camp.
+On May 8th, 1945, on my brothers 7th birthday, we were liberated by the Russian Army which was greatly feared as they had a reputation of being barbaric and stories of rape and cruelty made the rounds.
+But we never had any bad experiences.
+They fed us heavy dark bread and lots of barley, something our systems were not used to.
+Many inmates got very sick, and quite a few died after having survived the camp.

 Our return trip to Amsterdam took many weeks.
-We traveled at times on a train, this time not box cars, but often the trip was interrupted due to bombed railroad tracks.
-We traveled by open trucks with stops that sometimes lasted days and days but eventually we arrive back in Holland.
+We traveled at times on a train, this time not boxcars.
+Often the trip was interrupted due to bombed railroad tracks.
+We traveled by open trucks with stops that sometimes lasted days and days.
+Eventually we arrived back in Holland.

 We had to rebuild our lives slowly, first we lived in a rented room, but within two years we were back on track.
-I had lost 3 years of schooling and my parents had lost all tangible possessions and many family members.
+I had lost 3 years of schooling and my parents had lost all tangible possessions, as well as many family members.

-Much much later, in the 1980s when I spent many hours with my widowed father and I asked him questions pertaining to the war years, he was not well and not willing to discuss them and only would say lass mich in ruhe which means leave me in peace”.
-I didn’t pursue the matter and respected his wish though I had a great number of unanswered questions.
+Much much later, in the 1980s when I spent many hours with my widowed father and I asked him questions pertaining to the war years, he was not well and not willing to discuss them only to say, “lass mich in ruhe,” leave me in peace.
+I didn’t pursue the matter and respected his wish, though I had a great number of unanswered questions.